keyurfaldu/AIgrads/Curated.md

 * SCITAIL: A Textual Entailment Dataset from Science Question Answering

-* ConceptNet 5.5: An Open Multilingual Graph of General Knowledge

 * Augmenting Neural Networks with First-order Logic

 * Improving Question Answering by Commonsense-Based Pre-Training